shawngiese/writing-test/README.md

 Clone this repository and complete the challenges.

-> **TIP:** Write your answers in [asciidoc syntax](https://docs.asciidoctor.org/asciidoc/latest/#about-asciidoc).
+Write your answers in [asciidoc syntax](https://docs.asciidoctor.org/asciidoc/latest/#about-asciidoc).
 Check out our tips for writing in [asciidoc](https://docs.magnolia-cms.com/product-docs/6.2/contribute/writing-toolkit.html).

 > **Note**: This README is in markdown so that it auto-renders the preview.